-The oil palm ranks supreme among tree crops (coconut, cashew, citrus and rubber) Today, the Malaysian palm oil industry stands supreme in one of the most highly organized sectors of any national agricultural research (NARS) system in the world.
-In Malaysia, oil palm is referred as ‘’ the golden crop.’’
+The oil palm ranks supreme among tree crops (coconut, cashew, citrus and rubber).
+Today, the Malaysian palm oil industry is remarkable in one of the most highly organized sectors of any national agricultural research (NARS) system in the world.
+In Malaysia, oil palm is referred as “the golden crop.”

-This book was published in January 2017, and was launched by the Minister of Primary Industries and Commodities on January 10th on the 100th year anniversary of the commercialization of the palm oil industry in Malaysia.
-The reference to “The unfinished agenda” emphasizes shared ideals and major opportunities for increased productivity in integrated animal-agriculture, mainly cattle and goats.
+This book was launched by the Minister of Primary Industries and Commodities on January 10th on the 100th year anniversary of the commercialization of the palm oil industry in Malaysia.
+The reference to “The unfinished agenda” emphasizes shared ideals and major opportunities for potential increased productivity in integrated animal-agriculture, mainly cattle and goats.

 Challenges for agriculture

 The livestock sub-sector is one of the fastest growing in agriculture (World Bank, 2003), and the second largest contributor to the agricultural economy, superseded only by staple cropping.
-The quest to increase per animal production is justified by the awesome human needs and rising incomes, increasing per animal production is justified and driven by the awesome human needs and rising incomes, in which animal-agriculture is pivotal for food security, economic growth and rural prosperity.
+The quest to increase per animal production is justified by the awesome human needs and rising incomes, increasing per animal production is justified and driven by the awesome human needs and rising incomes.

 Unfortunately, agriculture is waning and so is R and D, exacerbating inefficiencies in natural resource management (NRM) and production systems, persistence of food insecurity, poverty, malnutrition, exploding food prices, catastrophic floods, survival, and natural resource degradation particularly in the less-favored areas (LFAs), mitigation, and the unpredictable effects of climate changes are major challenges and concerns.